Pinky-Cat/pinky-cat.github.io/indexes/touhou-website-index.md

 title:  "Touhou Website Index"
 description: "Collection of links on Touhou content around the internet!"
 date: 2024-06-05
-update: 2024-10-18
+update: 2024-10-23
 tags: Touhou
 permalink:
 ---
 ## Foreword
 As an index extension to Raxelgrande's [Awesome Touhou](https://github.com/Raxelgrande/awesome-touhou) and to the wishes expressed in [The Independent Web of 2hu - A Dream of Eastern Turnpikes](https://www.tekitou.moe/posts/2023-04-18-tuhupike.html), this index will catalog any parts of the web containing noteworthy Touhou content to act as a historical record.
-Despite the age and size of the Touhou community, there has been little effort taken for a community news reporting source, thus there been little in the way of organized historical records to look back on how community of the past has grown to become the way it is today.
 Feel free to contact me for any additions, comments, or suggestions to this list under the contacts listed under my [Personal Page](https://pinky-cat.github.io/personal.html).

 ### Table of Contents